hakanensari/net-http-local/README.md

 Multiplex
 =========

-Multiplex lets you bind Net::HTTP requests to non-default local IP addresses.
+Multiplex gently monkey-patches TCPSocket to bind a Net::HTTP request to a non-default local IP address.

 If you are craving cURL's interface option, this is what you need.

 ![gatling gun](http://upload.wikimedia.org/wikipedia/commons/6/6c/Gatling_gun.jpg)